Azure/WALinuxAgent/README.md

 Commands:

   -help: Lists the supported commands and flags.

-  -install: Manual installation of the agent
-     * Checks the system for required dependencies
-     * Creates the SysV init script (/etc/init.d/waagent), the logrotate configuration file (/etc/logrotate.d/waagent) and configures the image to run the init script on boot
-     * Writes sample configuration file to /etc/waagent.conf
-     * Any existing configuration file is moved to /etc/waagent.conf.old
-     * Detects kernel version and applies the VNUMA workaround if necessary
-     * Moves udev rules that may interfere with networking (/lib/udev/rules.d/75-persistent-net-generator.rules, /etc/udev/rules.d/70-persistent-net.rules) to /var/lib/waagent/

-  -uninstall: Unregisters the init script from the system and deletes it.
-   Deletes the logrotate configuration and the waagent config file in /etc/waagent.conf.
-Automatic reverting of the VNUMA workaround is not supported, please edit the GRUB configuration files by hand to re-enable NUMA if required.
-Restores any moved udev rules that were moved during installation.

   -deprovision: Attempt to clean the system and make it suitable for re-provisioning.
 Deletes the following: